| Is Martial arts

 for the worst since the advent of computers in this

+Digital age!
 My early morning walks through the Titiwangsa park

 also revealed the same foreboding trend - a decline